bevyengine/bevy-website/content/learn/quick-start/getting-started/setup.md

 #### Cranelift

-This uses a new nightly-only codegen that is about 30% faster at compiling than LLM.
+This uses a new nightly-only codegen that is about 30% faster at compiling than LLVM.
 It currently works best on Linux.

 To install cranelift, run the following.